 Meyer began her career teaching English students in Botswana as a Peace Corps volunteer, later working with Asian immigrants in the US.
 As senior affiliate professor in organizational behaviour at INSEAD, she specialises in the field of cross-cultural management, intercultural negotiations, and multi-cultural leadership.
 Prior to joining INSEAD Meyer was a director of training and development at HBOC, and a director of business operations at McKesson Corporation.

-“The world expert on cultural relativity – how succesful managers navigate the complexities of cultual differences.
+“The world expert on cultural relativity – how successful managers navigate the complexities of cultual differences.
 Meyer’s Culture Map is the bible for international managers.“

 Stuart Crainer & Des Dearlove, Thinkers50